saimsajidirl/How-to-Install-Redis-on-Windows/README.md

 Step 3: Install ubuntu

-Open PowerShell/cmd as Administrator and run wsl and command to install ubuntu:
+Open PowerShell/cmd as Administrator use this command to install ubuntu:

-       wsl
        ubuntu

 This will install ubuntu

 Step 4: Install Redis in WSL

-Once WSL is installed, open the Ubuntu terminal from the Start menu and run the following commands to update the package list and install Redis:
+Once ubuntu is installed, open the Ubuntu terminal from the Start menu and run the following commands to update the package list and install Redis: open cmd and type 'ubuntu' to run ubuntu then type these

     sudo apt update

     sudo apt install redis-server

-Step 5: Configure Redis

-Optionally, edit the Redis configuration file if needed.
-Open the file with:

-    sudo nano /etc/redis/redis.conf

-Set bind 127.0.0.1 and ensure protected-mode yes is set for security.

-Step 6: Start Redis Server
+Step 5: Start Redis Server

 Start Redis with the following command:

     sudo service redis-server start

-Step 7: Verify Redis Installation
+Step 6: Verify Redis Installation

 Test if Redis is running by connecting to it: